-To summarize this section, we reviewed 25 results or findings of career course outcomes in reports or articles.
+To summarize this section, we reviewed 38 results or findings of career course outcomes in reports or articles between 1976-2019, an annual average of about 1.1 per year.
+From 1976-2014 (38 years), we located 25 studies in the literature, about 1.6 per year.
+In contrast the most recent five-year period, 2015-2019, revealed 13 reports/studies, about 2.8 per year.
 Outcome variables associated with a career planning course include job satisfaction, selecting a major, course satisfaction, time to graduation from college, or cumulative GPA.
-In this analysis, we found 23 (92%) reporting positive gains in measured outcome variables, and two (8%)

-reporting no changes in outcome variables.
+In this analysis, we found 36 (95%) of the documents reporting positive gains in measured outcome variables, and 2 (5%) reporting no changes in these variables.
 These findings are similar to the studies summarized earlier regarding output variables and the effects of career courses.